ndamatta/portfolio/README.md

 📚 I'm pursuing a BS in Applied Technology at BYU-Idaho.
 I'm currently taking my Associate Degree in Web Development.<br>
 <br>
 Feel free to go over my repositories, you will find my projects and websites.<br>
-Of course that you can connect with me on <a href="https://www.linkedin.com/in/natanael-damatta/">Linkedin</a>
+Also, you can connect with me on <a href="https://www.linkedin.com/in/natanael-damatta/">Linkedin</a>